EiffelWebFramework/EWF/Writing-the-handlers.md

 This is called for PUT and POST requests.
 You need to check that the request entity (available in the execution variable REQUEST_ENTITY) is valid for the semantics of the request URI.
 You should set the execution variable REQUEST_CHECK_CODE to 0 if it is OK.
 If not, set it to 400 and write the full response, including a status code of 400 Bad Request.

+### request_check_code

+This routine just checks REQUEST_CHECK_CODE. if you choose to use a different mechanism, then redefine it.

+### update_resource

+This routine is called for a normal (updating) PUT request.
+You have to update the state of the resource using the entity saved in the execution environment variable REQUEST_ENTITY (or more likely elsewhere - see what ORDER_HANDLER does).
+Then write the entire response including a status code of 204 No Content or 500 Internal server error.

 ## Implementing the policies

 * [WSF_OPTIONS_POLICY](./WSF_OPTIONS_POLICY)